Elyrith/project-zomboid-guns-blazin/README.md

 Changes:
 1. For any item with DisplayCategory of "Ammo"
  1. "Weight" = 0
-2. For any item that has DisplayCategory of "Weapon":
+2. For any item that has ConditionLowerChanceOneIn:
  1. "ConditionLowerChanceOneIn" = 999999
  2. "JamGunChance" = 0
 3. Any "Shotgun": (based on SwingSound)